cnick1972/kernel/README.md

 ## Introduction

 This is a basic 32 bit x86 kernel.
 It is designed to be a basic tutorilain getting a x86 to boot into protected mode with paging and virtual memory.
-Eventually it will run in user mode woth basic applications
+Eventually it will run in user mode with basic applications

 ## Prerequistes